You are here

 "Founded in 1967, the Society of Research Administrators International is a nonprofit association dedicated to advancing the profession and improving the efficiency and effectiveness of research administration.
 Through innovative programs and a wide variety of outreach programs, SRA International continuously seeks to broaden and diversify its membership base.
 With over 3,000 members around the world, the Society is the premier international organization for research administrators in all settings, on all levels, and in all fields."
 Open to all grantee institutions, not just Universities.

-- Michigan Chapter Contact: Kathryn DeWitt, University of Michigan
+Michigan Chapter Contact: Patricia Turnbull, University of Michigan

 Contact Email: email@example.com